Claytor/Capstone_TN_COVID_School_Achievement_Impact/README.md

   - I think it worked?
 I changed the CRS from assessment to the same crs of the district boundary dataframe EPSG:4269.
 Then I did a spatial join.
 On first glance, everything looks good.
 I'll have to inspect it a little more thoroughly tomorrow.

 ### 🔖 The lags are lvpp (last valid pre-pandemic to 2021), intra (2021 - 2022), pre_post (lvpp to 2022).

+### 06/08/23

+- I spent the morning trying to figure out how to get the data I needed out of my pivot tables for the purposes of mapping.